yoelmatveyev/Fireworld/Other_rules.md

 # Gluons

-## Copyright by Yoel Matveyev, invented in July 2020
+## Invented by Yoel Matveyev in July 2020
-## The GNU General Public License v3.0

 ***1. A cell is born only if surrounded by 2 cells of the same color.
 The newborn cell takes the next color in the cycle (i.e. two red cells give birth to a green cell, green to blue, blue to red).***